 The driver always bears ultimate responsibility for ensuring that the vehicle is driven safely.

-When HDC is operating this symbol illuminates and the combined instrument panel shows Hill descent control ON
+When HDC is operating, the combined instrument panel's symbol illuminates combined with the text message Hill descent control ON.

 HDC allows the car to roll at a maximum of 10 km/h forwards with engine braking and 7 km/h backwards.
 However, any speed within the gear's speed register can be selected using the accelerator pedal.
 When the accelerator pedal is released, the car is braked quickly to 10 or 7 km/h respectively, irrespective of the hill's gradient and without the need for the foot brake.